Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme. Tatra kho bhagavā bhikkhū āmantesi: “bhikkhavo”ti.

 “The difference here, Ānanda, is in their faculties, I say.”

-Thus spoke the Blessed One.
+The Blessed One said this.
 The venerable Ānanda was satisfied and rejoiced in the Blessed One’s words.